Busulfex Concentrate for infusion

 Symptoms of a BUSULFEX overdose include the side effects listed below in the Side Effects section, but are usually of a more severe nature.

-Like all medicines, BUSULFEX can have side effects.
-The most serious side effects of BUSULFEX therapy or the transplant procedure may include decrease in circulation blood cell counts (intended effect of the drug to prepare you for your transplant infusion), infection, liver disorders including blocking of a liver vein, graft versus host disease (the graft attacks your body) and pulmonary complications.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking BUSULFEX.
+All medicines can have side effects.
+The most serious side effects may include decrease in circulation blood cell counts (intended effect of the drug to prepare you for your transplant infusion), infection, liver disorders including blocking of a liver vein, graft versus host disease (the graft attacks your body) and pulmonary complications.
 Your doctor will monitor your blood counts and liver enzymes regularly to detect and manage these events.

-- Blood: decrease of blood circulating cells (red and white) and platelets.
+- decrease of blood circulating cells (red and white) and platelets.

-- Cardiac: increase in heart rate, increase or decrease of blood pressure, vasodilation (a state of increased calibre of the blood vessels) and blood clots.
+- increase in heart rate, increase or decrease of blood pressure, widening of the blood vessels (vasodilation) and blood clots.

-- Respiratory: shortness of breath, nasal secretion (rhinitis), sore throat, cough, hiccup, nosebleeds, abnormal breath sounds.
+- shortness of breath, nasal secretion (rhinitis), sore throat, cough, hiccup, nosebleeds, abnormal breath sounds.

-- Renal: increase in creatinine elimination, discomfort in urination, and decrease in urine output.
+- increase in creatinine elimination, discomfort in urination, and decrease in urine output.

-- General: fever, headache, weakness, chills, pain, allergic reaction, oedema, general pain or inflammation at injection site, chest pain, inflammation of the mucosa.
+- headache, weakness, pain, allergic reaction, swelling (oedema), general pain or inflammation at injection site, chest pain, inflammation of the mucosa.

 These side effects of BUSULFEX are very common (reported in more than 1 patient out of 10).